alto-wg/draft-alto-pv/introduction.md

 Specifically, consider a network as shown in {{fig-dumbbell}}.
 The network has 7 switches (sw1 to sw7) forming a dumb-bell topology.
 Switches sw1/sw3 provide access on one side, sw2/sw4 provide access on the other side, and sw5-sw7 form the backbone.
-Endhosts eh1 to eh4 are connected to access switches sw1 to sw4 respectively.
-Assume that the bandwidth of link eh1 -> sw1 and link sw1 -> sw5 are 150 Mbps, and the bandwidth of the other links are 100 Mbps.
+End hosts eh1 to eh4 are connected to access switches sw1 to sw4 respectively.
+Assume that the bandwidth of link eh1 -> sw1 and link sw1 -> sw5 is 150 Mbps, and the bandwidth of the other links is 100 Mbps.

 ~~~~ drawing
                               +-----+